-Painted white with big red crosses and flashing red light bulbs, ORPHS hid in plain sight while zooming over the nation's rails.
-Their secret features and stats, like their world-record speeds, and concealed weapons, were incredibly understated or not mentioned.
+Painted white with big red crosses and flashing red light bulbs, ORPHS hid in plain sight as they zoomed across the nation's rails.
+Their secret features and stats, like their world-record speed and concealed weapons, were drastically understated or never mentioned.

-NORA built them one at a time, so each was the next generation, offering new features, slicker weapons, and improved performance.
+NORA built ORPHS one at a time, so each became the next generation, offering new features, slicker weapons, and improved performance.

-Ten feet north of the Orphan Ambulance barn, a house-sized hospital for orphan children was erected to complete the cover story.
-This clinic occasionally treated an injured orphan child.
+Ten feet north of the Orphan Ambulance barn, NORA built a house-sized hospital for orphan children to complete the cover story.
+This tiny clinic occasionally treated an injured orphan child.

-Initially (during the Civil War). the ORPH barn's cover was a steelwheel replacement building for railroad cars.
-It hid the entrances the to underground factory.
-It was originally called "Plant One," and it was where the box cars were loaded with munitions.
-Anyways, once the show (The Maids of Armando) began, Edison's audience continued gasping each time another Buckeye Beauty was spotlighted.
+Initially (during the Civil War), the barn pretended to be a wheel replacement facility for railroad cars.
+It hid the entrances to the underground factory, originally called "Plant One."
+This was where box cars were loaded with munitions.

+Back to Edison's big event:

+Once the show (The Maids of Armando) began, Edison's audience gasped each time another Buckeye Beauty was spotlighted.